Eashwar93/coral_edgetpu_video_inference/README.md

 # coral_edgetpu_video_inference

 ## Prerequisites:
+1. A linux machine, I tested this build on x86_64
-1. Front Cam or USB Cam connected to your computer with drivers preinstalled
+2. Front Cam or USB Cam connected to your computer with drivers preinstalled
+3. Optional - EdgeTPU for NN acceleration
 ## Dependencies:
 Links attached for your reference
 1. [OpenCV](https://linuxize.com/post/how-to-install-opencv-on-ubuntu-18-04/)